jtlapp/electron-affinity/README.md

 - Class instances become untyped objects when transmitted over IPC.
 - Implementing IPC requires lots of boilerplate code on both sides.
 - Extra effort is required to make local IPC functionality locally available.
-- Exceptions are local, with no mechanism for transferring caller-caused errors back to the caller in IPCs that normally return values.
+- Exceptions are local, with no mechanism for transferring caller-caused errors back to the caller to be rethrown.
-- Coding IPC with context isolation and without node integration is typically complex.
+- Coding IPC with context isolation, without node integration is typically complex.

 ## Installation